dqops/dqo/README.md

 2. Run dqo app to finalize the installation.

-    Windows
     ```
-    dqo
+    python3 -m dqops
     ```
-    MacOS/Linux
-    ```
-    ./dqo
-    ```

 3. Create DQO userhome folder.

-   After installation, you will be asked whether to initialize the DQO userhome folder in the default location.
+   After installation, you will be asked whether to initialize the DQO user's home folder in the default location.
 Type Y to create the folder.
-   The userhome folder locally stores data such as sensor readouts and checkout results, as well as data source configurations.
-[You can learn more about data storage here](../../dqo-concepts/data-storage/data-storage.md).
+   The user's home folder locally stores data such as sensor readouts and the data quality check results, as well as data source configurations.
+[You can learn more about data storage here](https://dqops.com/docs/dqo-concepts/data-storage/data-storage/).

 4. Login to DQO Cloud.

    To use DQO features, such as storing data quality definitions and results in the cloud or data quality dashboards, you must create a DQO cloud account.

-   After creating a userhome folder, you will be asked whether to log in to the DQO cloud.
+   After creating a user's home folder, you will be asked whether to log in to the DQO cloud.
 After typing Y, you will be redirected to [https://cloud.dqo.ai/registration](https://cloud.dqo.ai/registration), where you can create a new account, use Google single sign-on (SSO) or log in if you already have an account.

    During the first registration, a unique identification code (API Key) will be generated and automatically retrieved by DQO application.